 Syrian Refugee Sponsorship Program

 We are thankful for everyone who supported us in this effort, financially and with gifts in kind.
 We thank God we were able to bring the family here before the pandemic, so they are less at risk of illness.
-They tell us they are happy to be here.
-As we continue through the first year with them in this strange time, we are adapting and learning.
+We are grateful for the opportunity to get to know these wonderful families and see them build new lives in Canada.

 If you would like to make a donation, click the link below to be taken to our online Canada Helps donation page: